Skip to main content

 Eligibility requirements for work visa in the UK

 Each visa type has its specific eligibility criteria based on relevant factors, such as your employee’s role, experience, and background.
 However, as mentioned, almost all work visas require employee sponsorship (unless explicitly stated otherwise).
+Almost all UK work visas fall under the points-based immigration system.
+As such, employees must meet specific criteria, including sponsorship and achieving the required points based on their role, salary, and skills.

 In most cases, your employee must also speak, read, write, and understand English.
 They will usually need to prove this knowledge during the visa application process.